Zaldy Co video statement: Reactions

-Co's video statement immediately drew widespread attention and reactions from politicians, lawmakers, and oversight bodies.
-Senator Leila de Lima urged Co to return to the Philippines and testify under oath, emphasizing the need for transparency and accountability regarding his claims.
-Members of the House Minority Bloc described his testimony as a "damning expose", saying it implicated President Ferdinand Marcos Jr. in a ₱100‑billion budget insertion scandal and called for a formal investigation to determine the validity of the allegations.
+Co's statement received immediate attention and reactions from political figures and lawmakers.
+Senator Leila de Lima called on Co to come back to the country and give sworn testimony about his statements.
+Members of the House Minority Bloc described his testimony as a "damning exposé", saying that it implicated Marcos in a budget insertion scandal and called for a formal investigation to determine the validity of the allegations.
 Senator Win Gatchalian urged the public to exercise caution in evaluating Co's allegations.
-During a break in the Blue Ribbon Committee hearing on the flood-control anomaly, he said, "I don't even know kung siya ba yun o may nagsasabi artificial intelligence.
-So we need to really validate", highlighting the need for verification before drawing conclusions.
-Alliance of Concerned Teachers Partylist Representative Antonio Tinio emphasized that President Marcos should also be held accountable in the ongoing flood-control corruption scandal.
-Meanwhile, the Independent Commission for Infrastructure (ICI) opted to defer comment, stating that it would wait for further verification before making any public statements on Co's accusations against senior officials.
+During a break in the Blue Ribbon Committee hearing on the flood-control anomaly, he said, "I don't even know kung siya ba yun o may nagsasabi (Note: Translation into English language: "I don't even know if that's really him or if someone is just saying...") artificial intelligence.
+So we need to really validate".

-The Catholic Bishops Conference of the Philippines reacted by saying that Filipinos deserve "accountability, not manipulation".
+Antonio Tinio, a Representative from the Alliance of Concerned Teachers, likewise called for Marcos to be included in the investigation into the flood control scandal.
+Meanwhile, the Independent Commission for Infrastructure chose not to make any statements regarding the accusations raised by Co against high-ranking government officials.
+The Catholic Bishops' Conference of the Philippines said that Filipinos deserve "accountability, not manipulation".

+Authenticity

+Following the release of Co's first video statement, some questions were raised about the authenticity of the recording, with calls for it to be checked for possible AI or deepfake manipulation.
+A technical team later found no evidence of manipulation, citing the consistency of Co's facial movements, lighting, and the synchronization of the video's audio and visuals.
+A quotation attributed to Malacañang press officer Claire Castro, in which she was alleged to have described Co's video as likely AI-generated, was later found to be false.
+A fact check by The Philippine Star reported that Castro did not say that the video was fabricated or generated using AI.